 - Jugular vein may be distended.

-- In patients with suspected upper extremity DVT in whom initial ultrasound is negative for thrombosis despite a high clinical suspicion of DVT, further testing with a moderate or highly sensitive D-dimer, serial ultrasound, or venography (traditional, CT scan, or MRI) is recommended rather than no further testing.
+- In patients with suspected upper-extremity DVT in whom initial ultrasound is negative for thrombosis despite a high clinical suspicion of DVT, CT scan or magnetic resonance phlebography is recommended.

 - It is uncertain whether routine thrombophilic screening in patients with this condition is worthwhile.
 It is probably useful where it occurs idiopathically, with a family history of thrombosis or history of recurrent miscarriage or previous DVT.

 - Imaging investigations to detect thoracic outlet syndrome should depend on the degree of clinical suspicion of this cause.

 - In idiopathic cases one should consider investigations to look for an occult malignancy or thrombophilia.